“The way to build your savings is by spending less each month.” – Suze Orman

 There are many frugal online communities who love to share their tips and tricks for small savings that make a big difference.

 How to use your savings ratio

 The higher your savings ratio, the closer you are to financial independence.
-Your goal is to try and improve your savings ratio by as much or as little as you can every month.
-Unfortunately you can only improve your savings ratio every time you earn an income, so use the time between incomes to strategise your next move.
+Your goal is to try and improve your savings ratio by as much as you can every month.
+Unfortunately you can only improve your savings ratio when you earn an income, so use the time between incomes to strategise your next move.

 OUTstanding Money blog

 Being outstanding with your money doesn’t have to be hard.
 This series of articles will give you all the tools you need to get your house in order to start investing.